 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

 The level 4 module is a mandatory component of the course.
 Once you have successfully completed this module you will automatically progress onto the level 5 component.
+All fees are listed above for both parts of the course.

 Your personal statement is a highly important part of your application.
 It gives you a crucial opportunity to say why you’re applying and why the institution should accept you.